What happens to previous COVID-19 variants when a new one becomes dominant?

-(NEXSTAR) – Just when it feels like there’s some positive news in the fight against COVID-9, a new variant rears its ugly head, sending case numbers and hospitalizations soaring.
+(NEXSTAR) – Just when it feels like there’s some positive news in the fight against COVID-19, a new variant rears its ugly head, sending case numbers and hospitalizations soaring.
 But does that mean the previous variant is no longer a concern?

 Well, maybe — but not necessarily, according to experts.